 Before you reach for a glass of milk to soothe your ulcer pain, consider this: Much of what we used to “know” about ulcers has been proven wrong.
 Most ulcers aren’t caused directly by stress but by the bacterium Helicobacter pylori, which is why ulcers today are often treated with antibiotics along with an acid suppressor.
-Find out which foods can aid in healing and preventing ulcers.
+Find out which foods can aid in healing and be preventing ulcers.

 Cabbage can help prevent ulcers